The Star Spangled Banner (Whitney Houston recording): Usage in media

+Influence on other artists

+Beyoncé (left) and Lady Gaga (right) were among the many singers influenced by Houston's version to do their own rendition.

+Two weeks after Houston's performance, jazz musician Branford Marsalis performed a Houston-inspired instrumental rendition of the anthem with pianist Bruce Hornsby at the 1991 NBA All-Star Game.
+Marsalis, like Houston, also performed a slower version of the anthem and holding a high note on his saxophone similar to Houston on the word "free", which Henderson wrote, "[made] the note (and the word) the emotional high point of the song."

+Henderson further wrote that singers such as Justin Timberlake, Christina Aguilera, Jennifer Hudson, Patti LaBelle and Mariah Carey have all attempted to match Houston's vocal flourish on the word "free" near the end of the song in their respective versions, with the latter four having performed the anthem at various Super Bowl games.

 Beyoncé, who performed "The Star-Spangled Banner" at Super Bowl XXXVIII in 2004, referred to Houston's Super Bowl anthem as a big influence on her.
 The musical arrangement of her performance, composed by Randy Waldman, incorporated several quotations of Houston's performance into the orchestral accompaniment.
 Speaking later about the experience on The Oprah Winfrey Show, originally aired on April 5, 2004: "Even more so than the Grammys, singing The Star-Spangled Banner, the national anthem, has always been a dream.
 [As a child,] I watched Whitney Houston, and I literally was in tears.
 And I grew up saying, 'Mom, I'm going to do that.'...I actually did it!
 It was overwhelming.
 It was amazing, it really was."

+American soprano Renée Fleming's performance of the Star Spangled Banner at Super Bowl XLVIII in 2014 was compared to Houston's by Cinque Henderson, who wrote that when Fleming reached the word "free", she "rais[ed] her arm with gospel feeling, nailing the high note, then tightening her voice to send it vaulting into the heavens on the wings of Houston’s ghost", holding the flourish for "eight counts.
+To borrow from the critic Helen Vendler, it was as if, twenty-five years ago, those notes that Houston wrote into the song were somehow simply hiding in the air waiting to be found and, once Houston had seen and sung them, they would never be hidden again."